modelflows/modelflowsapp/cardiacpathologydetection.md

 This analysis highlights the importance of CFD in advancing our understanding of intracardiac flow dynamics and developing improved diagnostic and therapeutic strategies for cardiovascular diseases.

-You can also see the explanation of this project in the following video:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XHdfQc7LLgA?si=jY4mia541q-MqgtM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Pattern detection
 *Work in progress.
 Coming soon...*